yoheinakajima/babyagi/README.md

 <img width="809" alt="Screen Shot 2023-04-08 at 12 09 36 AM" src="https://user-images.githubusercontent.com/97474920/230704546-c55f437b-49c5-44fb-b24c-e45691e3b99a.png">

+# Hive Mind

+In the context of the Terminal GPT task management system, the shared context (also referred to as the "hive mind") is a Pinecone index that stores information about completed tasks and their results.
+This allows agents to access previously completed tasks and their results when working on new tasks.
+The shared context can be thought of as a collective knowledge base that agents can use to improve their performance.

+For example, suppose an agent is assigned a new task that is similar to a previously completed task.
+The agent can access the shared context to retrieve information about the previous task, including its solution and any relevant context.
+This can help the agent generate a more accurate and efficient solution for the new task.

+The shared context is updated in real-time as tasks are completed and new information is added.
+This allows agents to access the most up-to-date information when working on tasks.
+Additionally, the shared context can be used to identify patterns or trends in completed tasks, which can be used to improve the overall performance of the task management system.

 # Setup

 To set up the system, follow these steps: